On tope graphs of complexes of oriented matroids

+In this section we will describe the important implications of Theorem~\ref{thm:main}.
+It can be read without having gone through the technicalities of the previous sections.
+In particular, we give polynomial time recognition algorithm for tope graphs of COMs, specialize our results to tope graphs of OMs, AOMs, and LOPs (of bounded rank), and prove a conjecture of~\cite{Che-16}.
+But first of all, Theorem~\ref{thm:main} can be used to obtain a characterization of $\topegraphs$ in terms of zone graphs that is a generalization of a result of Handa~\cite{ha-90}.

-\begin{cor} A graph $G$ is in $\topegraphs$ if and only if it is a partial cube such that all iterated zone graphs are well-embedded partial cubes. \end{cor} \begin{proof} If $G\in\topegraphs$, then by Lemma~\ref{lem:COMhyperplane} all its zone graphs are well-embedded partial cubes and in $\topegraphs$.
+\begin{cor} A graph $G$ is the tope graph of a COM, i.e. $G\in\topegraphs$, if and only if $G$ is a partial cube such that all iterated zone graphs are well-embedded partial cubes. \end{cor} \begin{proof} If $G\in\topegraphs$, then by Lemma~\ref{lem:COMhyperplane} all its zone graphs are well-embedded partial cubes and in $\topegraphs$.
 Hence, the argument can be iterated to prove that $\zeta_{e_1,\ldots,e_k}(G)$ is a partial cube for any sequence of hyperspaces.

 If $G\notin\topegraphs$, then by Theorem~\ref{thm:main} there is an $H\in\Q$ such that $H=\pi_A(\rho_X(G))$ for some $\Theta$-classes of $G$.
 By Lemma~\ref{lem:hyperplanesofQ} we can thus find a sequence $e_1,\ldots,e_k$ such that $\zeta_{e_1,\ldots,e_k}(\pi_A(\rho_X(G)))$ is not a partial cube.
 If $\zeta_{e_i,\ldots,e_k}(G)$ was a well-embedded partial cube for all $1\leq i\leq k$, then by Lemma~\ref{lem:hyperplanescommute} we could find sets of $\Theta$-classes $A'$ and $X'$ in it such that $\zeta_{e_1,\ldots,e_k}(\pi_A(\rho_X(G)))=\pi_{A'}(\rho_{X'}(\zeta_{e_1,\ldots,e_k}(G)))$.
 But then the latter would be a partial cube, contradicting the choice of $e_1,\ldots,e_k$.
 Therefore there is an iterated zone graph of $G$ that is not a partial cube. \end{proof}